bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 enough community of trans people do feel supported by her.**

 Nobody, including BS, deserves hatred, abuse, or bigotry.
 I am firmly against that.
 However, that does not excuse, explain, justify BS's actions or make them irrelevant.
-I have not gone into thoroughly researching attacks *against* BS, because they are, frankly, not relevant to the claims of her behavior.
-Nor am I interested in the motives behind the people writing reports about (for/against) BS, because I care about the claims, being made, not who wrote them or why, or how they decided to word it, or if they show bias or not.

-It doesn't change anything I've written here.

-Abusive manipulators shouldn't be given the fuel they crave to harass and harangue.
-Block them, and pass this on.
+As tempting as it is to argue, the most powerful thing to do is block, ignore, and pass this on.
+Arguing with them is only going to fuel them--they will wait until you slip up and make a mountain out of a molehill.
+Or just plainly take something out of context that they can frame in a certain way and harass you as their target of the day.
+Pretty standard Internet advice: don't feed the trolls.

 ---